azurecrystalz/azurecrystalz.github.io/source/_posts/please-god.md

   {% bubble Rinne %}
     Aah…haha.
 Did you catch me praying to you this whole time?

-    Wish I heard that a little earlier, since I just lost big time.
-Haa, in this world there really is no such thing as a quick-deal.
+    Wish I'd heard that a little earlier, since I just lost big time.
+Haa, there really is no such thing as a quick-deal in this world.
   {% endbubble %}

   {% bubble Hiyori %}